 "What Is a Shooting Star?", written by Lou Singer and Hy Zaret (who also wrote the aformentioned "Why Does the Sun Shine").

-Critical Dissonance: Flood got some suprisingly negative reviews when it was released, even from people who praised their first two albums (Robert Christgau, Rolling Stone), either accusing them of getting too slick for their major label debut, or fretting that they didn't seem to be getting more "serious".
+Critical Dissonance: Flood got some suprisingly harsh reviews when it was released, even from reviewers who praised their first two albums (Rolling Stone, Robert Christgau), either accusing them of getting too slick for their major label debut, or fretting that they didn't seem to be getting more "serious".
 It's their biggest-selling and most beloved album.

 Epic Riff: "The Lady and the Tiger", in full effect.